 However, they never said that.
 Not once.
 In fact, they supported me.
 Gave me a free place to live while I drained my savings and wrote.
 They were the first to read my rough drafts, and the first to say how proud they were of me when all I wanted to do was light the thing on fire and jump off of a bridge.

 I have no depth of understanding of what it means to be a parent.
 It’s certainly not a rational endeavor.
 I know I got sick of myself a long time ago—my whims, dreams, and idealism.
 However, they continue to be there for me.
 I hope I can one day show them how much I appreciate that… how much I appreciate them.

 I want to be successful to show them that it was all worth while.
 However, I know that doesn’t matter to them.
 That’s not how they judge me.
 I assume everyone wants the best for their children—my parents happen to have an enlightened and sophisticated definition for the word “best.”
 They know me, intuitively understand me, and the things I need to be a whole person.
 Best for me is living life a little differently, and they’ve given me the freedom and acceptance to do that.
 Again, it’s their patience that astounds me.

 Sarah’s resume is nothing short of impressive.
 She has contributed to countless projects, cartoons, books, and television shows.
-Critics do their best to humble the Harvard graduate, but often relent to her superb artistry and storytelling.
+Critics bow to the Harvard graduate, relenting to her superb artistry and storytelling.
 Am I gushing?
 I should be.
 This visionary is my cousin and I am so unbelievably proud of her!
 Though she's way beyond my influence at this point, I will take credit for introducing her to Riot Grrrl during her formative years, haha.